Mat0108/ProjectTimer/README.md

 docker-compose up --build
 ```

 To see the web application, you need to wait the docker finish running.
-Docker finished running when you see the log below :
+It might take a while for the docker to finish running.
+You will see the log below if docker finished running :

 ```
 front            | Starting the development server...